oauthstuff/draft-oauth-par/main.md

 try to impersonate the respective client.
 The AS MUST consider the considerations given in JAR [@!I-D.ietf-oauth-jwsreq], section 10.2, clause d on request URI entropy.

-## Request Object Replay
+## Request URI Replay
 An attacker could replay a request URI captured from a legitimate authorization request.
 In order to cope with such attacks, the AS SHOULD make the request URIs one-time use.

 ## Client Policy Change
-The client policy might change between the lodging of the request object and the authorization request using a particular request object.
-It is therefore recommended that the AS checks the request parameter against the client policy when processing the authorization request.
+The client policy might change between the lodging of the authorization request parameters or request object and the authorization request using them.
+It is therefore recommended that the AS checks the authorization request parameters against the client policy when processing the authorization request.

 # Privacy Considerations